jonnor/embeddedml/presentations/euroscipy2023/tutorial/README.md

 #### What to bring
 Participants must bring their own laptop and have Python 3.8+ installed.
-If you need an adapter for USB Type-C, please bring it with you!
+If you need an adapter for USB Type-A, please bring it with you!

 The neccesary hardware kits will be provided for the tutorial.
 Participants will work in groups of 2-5 persons per kit.